Unconscious Bias: Navigating Diverse World

 Let’s begin our journey by understanding the very core of unconscious bias.
 Smita Tharoor, with her gift of clarity, simplifies it for us.
 She points out that the term “bias” often carries a negative connotation, but in reality, it simply signifies a preference for or against something.
 Now, let’s add “unconscious” to the mix – it means “I don’t know.”
 In other words, unconscious bias is having a preference without conscious awareness.
 It’s as simple as reaching for a green blouse without consciously thinking about it.

 Smita beautifully illustrates this concept with an everyday scenario – shopping for a blouse.
 Your hand naturally gravitates towards a green one, reflecting an unconscious preference.
 But when you pause to assess the material, size, and style before making your choice, it becomes a conscious bias.
-This leads us to the intriguing idea of changing biases, be they positive or negative.
+This leads us to the intriguing idea of changing biases, whether positive or negative.
 Smita shares a poignant story from a women’s conference in Philadelphia.
 A woman of Italian origin, raised in a male-dominated household where her voice went unheard, found herself hesitating to speak up in office meetings.
 Her unconscious bias, rooted in her upbringing, was impeding her professional growth.

 Smita emphasizes that dismantling unconscious biases requires reflection.
 For instance, in recruitment, it’s crucial to scrutinize whether decisions are genuinely based on merit or influenced by unconscious biases.
 The key is to ensure fairness in outcomes.
 Addressing biases is a multi-layered process, but it all begins with awareness and reflection.